thdillinger/Sonoff-Alexa/README.md

 - medium button press (> four sec.)- reset
 - long button press (> eight sec.)- reset the WiFi settings and restart
 - turn off/on and timer set from a webfrontend
+- Integration of a new function in the web frontend called toggle.
+  This function is required for a remote control, see Project Dashbutton.

 ## Getting started
 First of all you will need to solder a 4 or 5 pin header on your Sonoff so you can flash the new firmware.